MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 ---
-title: "Using your existing Bot Framework bot with Dynamics 365 Virtual Agent for Customer Service"
+title: "Use your existing Bot Framework bot with Dynamics 365 Virtual Agent for Customer Service"
-description: "Step by step guidance on using an existing Bot Framework bot with Dynamics 365 Virtual Agent for Customer Service" ms.date: 06/17/2019 ms.service:
+description: "Step by step guide to using an existing Bot Framework bot with Virtual Agent for Customer Service" ms.date: 06/24/2019 ms.service:
   - "dynamics-365-ai"
 ms.topic: article